kullrich/CRBHits/paper.md

 # Downstream functionalities

-Calculating synonymous (dS) and nonsynonymous substitutions (dN) per orthologous sequence pair is a common task for evolutionary biologists, since its ratio dN/dS can be used as an indicator of selective pressure acting on a protein [@kryazhimskiy2008population].
-However, this task is computational more demanding and consist of at least two steps, namely codon sequence alignment creation and dN/dS calculation.
+Calculating synonymous (Ks) and nonsynonymous substitutions (Ka) per orthologous sequence pair is a common task for evolutionary biologists, since its ratio Ka/Ks can be used as an indicator of selective pressure acting on a protein [@kryazhimskiy2008population].
+However, this task is computational more demanding and consist of at least two steps, namely codon sequence alignment creation and Ka/Ks calculation.
 Further, the codon sequence alignment step consist of three subtasks, namely coding nucleotide to protein sequence translation, pairwise protein sequence alignment calculation and converting the protein sequence alignment back into a codon based alignment.